Index: Main | Supporting | Recurring | Minor

 - Chuck Cunningham Syndrome: He's last seen in the Season 3 finale "It's Goin' Down", which had a rather ambiguous ending.
 He's nowhere to be seen or heard from in Season 4.

 - Evil Redhead: He's a criminal (though not a very good one) and has red hair.
+Although he isn't technically evil he's just very destructive.

 - Failed a Spot Check: Ed takes this to truly impressive levels.